 Luckily I take a lot of pictures of things that make me smile as I move through life.
 So I got some direction for this post by flipping through the recent photos on my phone.

-Five ways that I’m honoring the Covid guidelines and maintaining my sanity:
+Five ways that I’m maintaining my sanity during the pandemic:

 I started work with a therapist trained in Cognitive Behavioral Therapy [CBT] over a year ago and established three goals for our work together.

 It’s been a lot of work.
-I have invested a lot of my time in reading, reflection and writing between sessions which accelerated during Covid.
+I have invested substantial time reading, reflecting and writing between sessions which accelerated during Covid.
 It wasn’t required but it made our sessions more meaningful and transformative.

 One of the outcomes was narrowing my values down to two that serve as over arching principles for everything that I do in life – both professionally and personally.
 Achieving that level of simplicity takes time but the clarity that results is worth the effort.